itme-brain/ldv/README.md

 # ldv
 **Disclaimer: This is a hobby devops project and mainly just a repo of setups I like to use.**

-`ldv` is a bash script utility for creating preconfigured developer environments powered by Nix.
+`ldv` is a simple bash script utility for creating preconfigured developer environments powered by Nix.

 It automates the setup of development environments for various programming languages and frameworks.